Access and Sustainability Advisory Service

 The Access and Sustainability Advisory Service (ASAS) is a free service for voluntary and community groups in London.

 Funded by the City Bridge Trust, ASAS provides advice on making your premises more accessible to everyone, including disabled and older people.
 The short film, below, describes the service.

 From theatres to places of worship, museums, community centres, heritage buildings and sports facilities, the Access and Sustainability Advisory Service (ASAS) provides free guidance to charities looking to improve access to their buildings.
 For London-based charities, the service also supports applications to the City Bridge Trust’s Accessible and Sustainable Buildings grant which can provide up to £5,000 for access consultancy, including disability awareness training, and £100,000 funding towards access improvements.
 London charities can also apply for a free eco-audit of their buildings.

-The ASAS Advisor offers free support throughout the entire grant application process, from completing forms to prioritising costs and building works.
+The Access Advisor for ASAS offers free support throughout the entire grant application process, from where to go for a directory of access consultants, reviewing application forms to assisting the interpretation of access audits to enable prioritising costs and building works.

 Contact the Access and Sustainability Advisory Service:

 The City Bridge Trust commissioned Barry Knight at CENTRIS to produce a free publication, Opening Doors Across London (a PDF download), evaluating the impact of the Access to Buildings programme.
 Included are case studies of previous grant applicants to illustrate the issues faced by voluntary and community groups undertaking building projects.